 Arvest offers non-conforming loans to practicing doctors and residents in Arkansas, Kansas, Missouri, and Oklahoma.
 They offer adjustable rate mortgages and a 15-year fixed rate option.

 You can get 103% financing, which covers 3% of closing costs, on loans of up to $1.25 million.
-Like the other banks in this review, Arvest doesn’t require PMI for eligible physicians, and it provides flexible underwriting.
+Like the other banks in this review, Arvest doesn’t require PMI for eligible physicians and has flexible underwriting.

-If you’re looking to buy a more expensive home but don’t want to take out a jumbo loan, KeyBank could be a good fit.
+KeyBank could be a good fit if you’re looking to buy a more expensive home but don’t want to take out a jumbo loan.

-The bank’s physician loans max out at $3.5 million, which is significantly higher than many of the other physician loan lenders in this guide.
+The bank’s physician loans max out at $3.5 million, significantly higher than many physician loan lenders in this guide.

 You can get up to 100% financing with no PMI requirements and choose from variable or fixed interest rates.